Gyres/Job-Assessments/README.md

 # Job-Assessments

-Here contains a collection of assessments I have done for job applications.
+Here contains a collection of assessments I have submitted for job applications.